LucilleLetour/word-wrap/README.md

 In order to determine if the queue is correct, we have a print queue method that locks at the moment and reads to entire queue from the start of the queue.

+## Project layout ##
+There are two queues: One for storing directories and one for storing files.
+Each worker will have access to both of the queues to determine when the thread should stop running.

 ## Part III: Directory Worker ##
+For each directory worker that we start, it will continue as long as there is a node in the directory or there is a potential directory that can be added into the queue.
+As a base case, if this condition is no longer true, it will signal dequeue_ready, unlock mutex locks, and end the thread.
+Else, it will wait until there is a dequeue ready signal.
+After receving a signal, it will once again check if it can be dequeued.
+Else it will exit as normal.
+If there was a successful dequeue, it will open the directory and and go through each item.
+If the item is a file, it will be enqueued into the file queue.
+It will also check for the "wrap." case and "."/".." case as well.
+If the item is a directory, it will be enqueued to the directory queue.
+After that it will continue as normal and start again.

 ## Testing Strategy for Directory Worker ##
+To test the directory workers, multiple folders were created with multiple subdirectories that included empty files, empty folder, and folders with items to determine if everything was enqueued correctly.

+1. Does it enqueue all the files into the file queue on a single thread?
+- This will test the base case of if a single thread will continue and end at the base case.
+2. Does it enqueue all the files into the file queue on multiple threads? (around 2 to 5)
+- This will test if the files are enqueued properly and all threads end when there are nothing to be dequeued or waited for.
+3. Does it enqueue all the files into the file queue on a lot of threads? (around 10 to 100)
+- This will test if the files are enqueued properly and all threads end when they are met with the base case when they start.

 ## Part IV: File Worker ##